JashonMenya/Java/README.md

 1. **Install a Java Development Kit (JDK):**

    - The Java Development Kit (JDK) is required to compile and run Java applications.
-Download and install the appropriate JDK version for your operating system from the official Oracle or OpenJDK website.
+Download and install the appropriate JDK version for your operating system from the official Oracle or OpenJDK site.

 2. **Install an Integrated Development Environment (IDE):**

-   - While you can write Java code using a simple text editor and compile it using the command line, using an Integrated Development Environment (IDE) greatly enhances your productivity.
+   - While you can write Java code using a simple text editor and compile it using the command-line, using an Integrated Development Environment (IDE) greatly enhances your productivity.
 Some popular Java IDEs include Eclipse, IntelliJ IDEA, and NetBeans.
 Install your preferred IDE and configure it for Java development.

 3. **Configure the Environment Variables:**
    - After installing the JDK, you may need to configure environment variables to ensure that your system recognizes the Java installation.
 On Windows, you should set the `JAVA_HOME` and add the `bin` directory to the `PATH` variable.
 On Unix-based systems (Linux and macOS), you can set environment variables in your shell profile (e.g., `.bashrc` or `.zshrc`).